 They also talked about their concerns for the Social Security and Medicaid programs.

-Following a news conference where they spoke to family members, friends, and staff, all seated in the shade, the activists walked and rolled to the sidewalk along Quebec Street carrying signs made in part by Kirkegaard.
+Following a news conference where they spoke to family members, friends, and staff, the activists walked and rolled to the sidewalk along Quebec Street carrying signs made in part by Kirkegaard.

-They waved to passing cars and cheered loudly when a passing driver honked their horn.
+They waved to passing cars and cheered loudly when drivers honked their horns.

 Martin, soon to be 91, left the group for a time and stood alone at the corner.
 A speaker on the shelf of his walker played patriotic music.
 The walker was covered in “I Voted” stickers.